 About

-Over the years that I have been practicing, I have helped people with many different psychological issues and mental health disorders, including difficulties with emotion regulation; marital, familial, communal, and spiritual conflict; attention-deficit/hyperactivity disorder (ADHD); mood disorders; anxiety disorders; eating disorders; and borderline personality disorder.
-Additionally, I specialize in treating unresolved grief and psychological trauma, posttraumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), substance use disorders, and behavioral addictions.
+Over the years that I have been practicing, I have helped many people improve their mental health and wellbeing.
+I work with a wide range of psychological issues and disorders, and I specialize in treating unresolved grief, psychological trauma, posttraumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), substance use disorders, and behavioral addictions.

 Education